SuleimanUmar/azure-resume/README.md

 # Azure Resume Challenge Project

-## My own azure resume, following [ACG project video.](https://www.youtube.com/watch?v=ieYrBWmkfno&list=RDCMUCp8lLM2JP_1pv6E0NQ38pqw&start_radio=1&t=287s&ab_channel=ACloudGuru)
+## My Azure Resume Following [ACloudGuru's Project Video](https://www.youtube.com/watch?v=ieYrBWmkfno&list=RDCMUCp8lLM2JP_1pv6E0NQ38pqw&start_radio=1&t=287s&ab_channel=ACloudGuru)

-This project was created as part of the Azure Resume Challenge, a learning opportunity for individuals to gain practical experience with Azure cloud technologies while building a project that showcases their skills.
+This project is part of the Azure Resume Challenge, designed to provide hands-on experience with Azure cloud technologies while creating a project that highlights my skills.

-# Overview
+## Overview
-For this project, I built a [web page](https://www.suleimanumar.me/) to showcase my professional skills and experience.
-The page includes a brief introduction about myself, my skills, and work experience.
-Additionally, the page displays a live counter of how many times the page has been visited.
+I developed a [web page](https://azureresumesumar.azureedge.net) to showcase my professional skills and experience.
+The page includes an introduction about myself, my skills, and my work history.
+It also features a live counter that tracks the number of visits to the page.

-# Technologies Used
+## Technologies Used
-To build this project, I used the following technologies:
+This project leverages the following technologies:

-- HTML/CSS: for the structure and styling of the web page.
+- **HTML/CSS:** For structuring and styling the web page.
-- JavaScript: to handle the functionality of the live counter and API calls.
+- **JavaScript:** To manage the live counter functionality and API calls.
-- Azure Functions: to host the API used for the live counter.
+- **Azure Functions:** To host the API used for the live counter.
-- Azure DevOps: for version control and CI/CD pipeline management.
+- **GitHub:** For version control and CI/CD pipeline management.
-- Azure Storage: to store the website files.
+- **Azure Storage:** To store the website files.
-- Azure Cosmos DB: to store the data submitted through the contact form.

-# Getting Started

-To get started with the Azure Resume Challenge, you will need to follow the steps below:

-- Fork this repository to your GitHub account.
-- Create a new Azure account or use an existing one.
-- Choose the Azure services you want to use to build and deploy your website.
-Some popular services include Azure App Service, Azure Functions, Azure Storage, and Azure Cosmos DB.
-You can use any combination of services you like.
-- Build your website using HTML, CSS, and JavaScript.
-- Deploy your website to Azure.
-- Add your website URL to your resume or LinkedIn profile.

-# Conclusion

-This project has helped me gain valuable experience with Azure technologies and build a website that showcases my skills and experience.
-I hope this project will help me stand out to potential employers and further my career in the tech industry.
+- **Azure Cosmos DB:** To track the number of site visits.

+This project demonstrates my ability to integrate various Azure services to create a fully functional, cloud-based web application.